lukedegruchy/ceylon-uuid/README.md

 does seem to be used in practice.
 * 0.0.4: Internal storage is based on most and least significant bits and all attributes such as version, variant, string and bytes are computed on demand instead of inlined at initialization.
+* 0.0.5:  Convert the class initializer to a constructor with the intention of making it unshared when the capability exists in ceylon-spec.
+Ensure that the bytes attribute returns the correct bytes.
+Import com.vasileff.ceylon.random.api and use it instead of Java's secureRandom for random number generation for random UUIDs.